TebaldiLab/cellmarkeraccordion/README.md

 ---

-R package for automated annotation and interpretation of single-cell and spatial omics data.

 ### R package for automated annotation and interpretation of single-cell and spatial omics data.
 ## Overview
 Single-cell technologies offer a unique opportunity to explore cellular heterogeneity in health and